 Write to Right is an organization that helps youth find their voice and power through personal storytelling – and then use their stories to raise awareness, foster understanding and build community.
 Along with personal empowerment and healing, our program promotes literacy and strong narrative writing skills that adhere to the Common Core.

 Marjie Bowker has taught English and a little history somewhere in the world for the past 17 years: in China, Norway and Vietnam, in addition to her “regular” spot at Scriber Lake High School in the Edmonds School District just north of Seattle, Washington.
 A strong advocate of community/student partnerships, she is constantly fostering relationships with community leaders to help enrich the lives of the teens she works with and was recently recognized as “Teacher of the Year” by the local VFW chapter for her innovative teaching/mentorship style.
 Past awards include two NEH scholarships to study at Columbia University & Crow Canyon Archaeology Center.
-Marjie has traveled to more than thirty counties and is always on the lookout for creative ways to infuse her love of travel into her teaching career, including leading two trips to Costa Rica to save the Leatherback sea turtles.
+Marjie has traveled to more than thirty countries and is always on the lookout for creative ways to infuse her love of travel into her teaching career, including leading two trips to Costa Rica to save the Leatherback sea turtles.